 I'll cut to the chase.
 I don't have a design philosophy because design isn't a philosophical discipline.
 It's a practical discipline that aims to solve real world problems creatively using various methodologies.
 I also don't necessarily adhere to a rigid or dogmatic process either.
 You will not see me testing fifty shades of blue to see which shade results in more clicks.
 No sir.

 I have always enjoyed the old adage that designers are missionaries for art in the world of business.
 I prefer to to be flexible because every business or challenge is different.
-When it's appropriate I will use Jobs to Be Done, scientific or data driven design, design sprints, or Lead UX.
+When it's appropriate I will use Jobs to Be Done, design strategies based on the scientific method, design sprints, or Lean UX.
 I love staying current on innovative design and seeing what other organizations do because I always look for ways of improving my process.
 And I will do so in a way that makes business sense without sacrificing what I believe is right.

 I have a few other oddball hobbies: I like to work on my car, I make hot sauce and jam (which I refer to as a jam sesh), jaywalking, giving people a hard time, and discussing current or political events of the day.